Subham-Neogi/path_finding_visualizer/README.md

 Run:

-`python path_finding.py`
+> python path_finding.py

 If required packages are not installed user will get a prompt to install.
 Proceed with the instructions.

 Enter start and end co-ordinates (comma separated integers).
-After setting all the options press `Submit` Use `cursor` to draw walls and press `SPACE` button to start visualization.
+After setting all the options press `Submit`.

+Use `cursor` to draw walls and press `SPACE` button to start visualization.

 ## Run in Gitpod